rraciti97/portfolio/Academics/README.md

  # 🎓 My Academic Journey

-I’ve always believed that learning is a journey, not a straight line — we should never stoplearning!
+I’ve always believed that learning is a journey, not a straight line — we should never stop learning!
 And mine has taken me across quite a few exciting paths.

 I started out with my **first bachelor’s degree in Languages and Translation**, driven by a passion for communication and understanding different cultures.